All Episodes

 There's evidence.

-And we're not gonna have that.
+And we're not going to have that.

-We're not gonna have the.
+We're not going to have that.

-It just wouldn't look good.
+It just wouldn't look good, especially around the world.

 Whether it looks good or not, America is supposed to be America, proud and free.

-Uh no, it's what looks good.
+No, it's what looks good.

 Well, it's too bad.

-Hopefully, it changes in the years to come.
+Hopefully it changes in the years to come.

 People are doing more than yawning.